Searching for colonial traces: Artist talk with Kavena Hambira

 For the special exhibition “Land gewinnen” (Gaining Land), a video installation has been created in collaboration with Namibian artist Kavena Hambira that deals with the handling of colonial collections.
 As part of an artist talk, the renowned artist and filmmaker will be joining the museum live on April 19 at 3 p.m.

-In addition to Hambira, whose video installation will also be presented, a member of the collection team will introduce the work of the department.
 Since January of this year, the newly established “Documentation and Provenance” department has been systematically reviewing the holdings with regard to context-sensitive provenance and collection histories.
-Specifically, it will be shown how naval holdings from German colonial contexts are subjected to critical, even counterfactual, examination.
+Specifically, it will be shown how naval holdings from German colonial contexts are subjected to critical, and in view of colonial revisionist appropriations, also counterfactual examination.

-The focus is on narratives associated with collection objects such as “travel souvenirs,” private photo albums with handwritten comments, and certificates of award for colonial commemorative coins.
-These are reconstructed in their specific colonial contexts and thus simultaneously
+The focus is on narratives associated with collection objects such as “travel souvenirs,” private photo albums with handwritten comments, and award certificates for colonial commemorative coins.
+These are reconstructed in their specific colonial contexts and colonial revisionist narratives are deconstructed.

 Kavena Hambira has already produced videos on similar topics for numerous other German universities.
 The special exhibition “Gaining Land – The German Atlantic Expedition from 1925 to 1927” will be on display until May 3, 2026.
 In addition to the METEOR expedition 100 years ago and its research, the exhibition critically examines the political and colonial interrelationships of the METEOR-expedition, also incorporating perspectives from Namibia.